Have you often been told your voice is beautiful?

 - Model or business owner in a commercial

 There is an endless list of available voice-over gigs.

-Internet programmers and site owners have joined the traditional venues of radio, TV, movies, and audio-books.
-Along with all sorts of organizations from religious to nonprofit, they employ every day legions of voice-over artists.
+Internet programmers and site owners have joined the traditional venues of radio, TV, movies, and audio books.
+Along with all sorts of organizations from religious to nonprofit, they employ legions of voice-over artists.

 Voice over actors make very good money.
 In fact, Money magazine’s 2015 list of “Highest Paying Jobs You Can Do From Home” that came out in early September, ranks voice over acting as the second highest paying home-based job with average earning of $72 an hour.